This post may contain affiliate links.

 Peroxide is a bleaching agent and is used for lightened hair.
 Dilute 3% Hydrogen peroxide with water 1/2 and 1/2 and spray the solution on your wet hair after a shower.
 Comb it through.
 You will not have the peroxide-burnt blonde hair like the hair dye packages, but more natural highlights if your hair is a light brown, faddish, or dirty blonde.
 It also lightens gradually, not drastically.
 (Use with caution)

-Do you have any great tips with uses for Hydrogen Peroxide?
+Do you have any great tips with uses?
 Share in the comments below.